Type 1 Diabetes Treatment with Artificial Pancreas: Benefits, Process & Future

 - The insulin pump delivers the insulin automatically by way of a pump instead of injections.

-- The system will turn off insulin infusion to avoid hypoglycemia (Low blood sugar level) if the blood glucose is below too low.
+- The system will turn off insulin infusion to avoid hypoglycemia (Low blood sugar level) if the blood glucose is too low.

 The process delivers more consistent blood glucose levels compared to traditional ways.